We all want and need a certain degree of attention.

 As if your house is brutally overload with furniture in a poor placement, then it’ll have a claustrophobic sensation.
 Amidst these, you might be okay.
 But your mom surely will hate it.
 So does occur to your audience.
 At the first time, you might think that by implementing all-in-one would make them get the information at once.

 Seeing the slide above, the audience will process it through several levels of analysis.
 They can’t grab the focus.
 The core issue is, the slide is composed of decorations rather than matter.
 Look at that unimportant footer.
 Also those extra vector icons.
 Not to mention those inconsistent subjects.
 What is the information to deliver from that?
 It just leads an explanatory gap to the audience.
-So just get rid of them like Marie Kondo does the so-called minimalism.
+So here is our presentation design tips: just get rid of them like Marie Kondo does the so-called minimalism.

 By that, you must feel a bit loosened.
 Your concentration gets sharpened.
 And the most prominent of all, you can grab the content with ease.